AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 3. Natural Occurrence & Formation

-2-Acetyl pyrazine naturally occurs in a variety of roasted and cooked foods, including coffee, cocoa, and baked goods.
-It is primarily formed through the Maillard reaction, a complex chemical process that occurs between amino acids and reducing sugars during cooking and roasting.
-This reaction is crucial for the development of flavor and aroma in many food products, contributing to the "browned" flavor profile associated with cooked foods.
-Its presence in natural sources supports its designation as a "natural flavor" in certain regulatory contexts.
+2-Acetyl pyrazine naturally occurs in roasted foods, such as coffee, cocoa, and baked goods.
+It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the roasting and baking processes.
+This compound is often used to enhance the "natural flavor" designation in food products due to its presence in naturally roasted items.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs